wmcom/cf-store-gtm/README.md

-# CloudflareApps--GoogletagManager
+# CF-Store-GTM
-A cloudflare app to support installation of google tag manager in websites.

-Install google tag manager through cloudflare Apps.
+A CF app to inject the GTM JS snippet into a website